St Hilda’s School is a Diocesan-owned school, the governing body of the school is Diocesan Council.

 The members of Diocesan Council are:

-The Most Reverend Jeremy Greaves KCSJ (Chair)
+The Most Reverend Jeremy Greaves (Chair)

 The Right Reverend Cameron Venables